 Are you thinking about getting into D&D?
-Do you already play and want to learn more about the game?
-Have you been considering entering the world of dungeon mastering?
+Or maybe you already play and want to learn more about the game?
+Thinking about becoming a dungeon master?

 We’re here to remove the guesswork from the process by pointing you to some of the best YouTube channels for D&D players and DMs.
 These aren’t channels where people play D&D for your entertainment; they’re channels that break down the mechanics of the game and help you to be a better player or DM.

 When it comes to Dungeons & Dragons, few have the amount of knowledge possessed by Matthew Colville.
 When it comes to being a dungeon master, he’s seen just about everything, so he probably has a solution to every problem you could encounter.

 His “Running the Game” YouTube video series is one of the greatest resources of dungeon master knowledge on the internet.
 I watched the entire series, and I can’t even begin to tell you how much I’ve learned.

 When I first decided to get into playing D&D, this channel was one of the first ones I stumbled upon.
 And it’s so helpful that I always recommend it for anyone who’s looking to learn about the game.
 It covers both player and DM topics, so anyone who wants to learn D&D will get something out of the content offered.

 The episodes are very easy to digest.
 They feature a pleasant animation style and delivery style that gets to the point.
 If you don’t need long videos and you just want to get down to the basics of learning D&D so you can get to the table and start having fun, this is the channel for you.